hasona23/ExternalAuth.hasona23/ExternalAuth.hasona23/README.md

 ex: customer12@example.com
 password: Customer123!
 ```

+- For External Login services aren't configured (Removed keys and secrets) but the functions itself are setup so please add them if intend to use
 ## Lessons Learned

 What did you learn while building this project?
 What challenges did you face and how did you overcome them?